wixarm/Arfa/README.md

 ## Overview

 Arfa.js is a lightweight framework that compiles TSX to optimized JavaScript, powered by Vite and the Arfa runtime engine.
 Created by Arman Tarhani, it provides a component-based architecture with reactive updates.

-## Contact

-For any inquiries, please contact: armantarhani1997@gmail.com
+Using Arfa is very simple.
+Imagine the component structure being very similar to React and the routing being similar to Next!

 ## ✨ Features